-What is the role of the PUC in the construction of the Keystone and Keystone XL crude oil pipelines?
+What is the role of the PUC in the construction of the Keystone XL crude oil pipeline?

-The South Dakota Energy Conversion and Transmission Facilities Act gives the PUC authority to grant, deny, or grant with conditions a permit to construct the crude oil pipelines in South Dakota.
+The South Dakota Energy Conversion and Transmission Facilities Act gives the PUC authority to grant, deny, or grant with conditions a permit to construct the crude oil pipeline in South Dakota.
 See SDCL Chapter 49-41B and ARSD 20:10:22

-Has the PUC granted the application for the pipelines?
+Has the PUC granted the application for the Keystone XL pipeline?

 The commission granted the permit for the Keystone XL Pipeline on March 12, 2010, with 50 conditions.
 Parties to the docket requested certain conditions be reconsidered, and as such, the commission approved an amended final decision and order on June 29, 2010.
 The conditions can be found as Exhibit A (2,212 KB) beginning on page 25 of the Amended Final Order.

-TransCanada Keystone Pipeline has applied to the U.S. Department of State for a Presidential Permit authorizing the construction, operation, and maintenance of their proposed Keystone XL Pipeline project.
+TransCanada has applied to the U.S. Department of State for a Presidential Permit authorizing the construction, operation and maintenance of its proposed Keystone XL Pipeline project.

 What is the status of the construction permit issued by the PUC for the Keystone XL Pipeline in June 2010?